-Iraqi security forces raid protest camps after Sadr supporters withdraw
+Iraqi security forces raid protest camps, 4 killed after Sadr supporters withdraw

 Sadr had supported the demands of protesters for the removal of corrupt politicians and for the provision of services and jobs soon after the demonstrations began in October, but stopped short of calling all his followers to join in.

-Many of Sadr’s millions of supporters many hailing from Baghdad’s slums have however been involved in the protests.
+Many of Sadr’s millions of supporters, often hailing from Baghdad’s slums, have however been involved in the protests.

-Sadr’s followers held a march on Friday calling for the removal of U.S. troops from the country in a rally separate from the anti-government protests.
+Sadr’s followers, in a rally on Friday separate from the anti-government protests, called for the removal of U.S. troops from the country.
 The march dissipated after several hours.

 Sadr wrote on Twitter late on Friday he would “try not to interfere in the issue (of protesters), either negatively or positively, so that they can shepherd the fate of Iraq.”
 He did not elaborate.

 In Basra, protesters urged Sadr to reconsider what they said was a withdrawal of support for popular demonstrations.
-In a letter circulated on social media, they called for the support of Sadrists, without whom they feared attacks by security forces.
+In a letter circulated on social media, they called for the support of Sadrists, without which they feared attacks by security forces.

 Reporting by Maher Nazih and Thaier al-Sudani; Additional reporting by John Davison, Aziz El Yaakoubi, Nadine Awadalla, and Reuters TV in Baghdad, and Aref Mohammed in Basra; Editing by Helen Popper and David Holmes